Peter Gretton: Honours

-Gretton was awarded the Distinguished Service Cross in 1936 and was mentioned in dispatches in 1940.
+Gretton was awarded the Distinguished Service Cross in 1936 for service during the Arab rebellion in Palestine, and was mentioned in dispatches in 1940 after the Second Battle of Narvik.
 He was appointed an Officer of the Order of the British Empire in the 1941 Birthday Honours.
 He received the Distinguished Service Order and Two Bars; the first in 1942 for Operation Pedestal; the second in 1943 for the defence of ONS 5; and the third in late 1943 for the actions as support group leader.

 For his postwar career he was appointed a Companion of the Order of the Bath in the 1960 New Year Honours and advanced to Knight Commander of the Order of the Bath in the 1963 New Year Honours.